 Camping is an excellent method to get out of the city and see nature in its purest form.

-But what if you encounter unexpected inclement weather?
+But what if you encounter unexpected inclement weather on a camping trip?
 Or maybe your car broke down on the side of an unfamiliar road in March without any cell service!
+Whatever the case, you need to be prepared for wet weather whenever you’re outdoors.

-That’s why camping enthusiasts must always be prepared for anything that might happen during their adventure, especially since there are unpredictable storms when going outside in spring or fall time.
+That’s why camping enthusiasts must always be prepared for anything that might happen during their adventure.
+This is especially true when there are unpredictable storms in spring or fall time.

 Whether it’s blowing, raining, or even thundering, your tent needs to be waterproofed so that you stay dry and comfortable during your escape from the rat race.

-Also, keep in mind that water can come from above or below and you need to be prepared for both.
+Also, keep in mind that water can come from above, below, or from the side and you need to be prepared for it no matter what.

 Selecting Suitable Terrain for Your Tent

-Consider the condition of the ground and whether there are any large rocks or other obstructions that may damage your tent.
+Consider the condition of the ground and whether there are any large rocks or other obstructions that may damage your tent floor.
 You’ll want to look for a location with good drainage so water doesn’t accumulate around your tent and makes it more susceptible to flooding.

 Waterproofing Spray on Old Fabric Tents